otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-testing.md

 }
 ```

-Now, your `url` will connect either the dev or testing based on the environment it is in.
+Now, your `url` will connect to either the dev or testing databse based on the environment it is in.

 ## Loading Env File